Bruno vs Postman in 2026: Which API Client Should You Use?

 Postman Interface

-Team features Bruno doesn't have: shared workspaces, history tracking, activity feeds showing teammate changes.
+Postman also includes team features Bruno does not have in the same way: shared workspaces, history tracking, and activity feeds that show teammate changes.

 Performance: Bruno Wins